stefanwille/crystal-redis/README.md

   redis.get("foo")
 ```

+## Documentation

+To get started, see https://github.com/stefanwille/crystal-redis/blob/master/examples/basic.cr.

+More examples are in https://github.com/stefanwille/crystal-redis/blob/master/examples/

-See spec/redis.cr for more details about all the commands.
+More details about the available commands are in http://redis.io/commands and spec/redis.cr.

+General information about Redis is at http://redis.io/documentation

 ## Hacking